This spicy bean burger features a mix of beans and lentils with a spicy fiery kick with a quick and easy sweet and salty

-If you are cooking on a BBQ then you should not cook over the fierce direct heat to begin with.
+If you are cooking on a BBQ then you should not cook over the fierce direct heat initially.
 There is no fat in this recipe to protect the pattie from scorching.

 Begin by placing the pattie on the indirect heat and close the lid for 5 minutes.
 Then move to the direct heat just before it is ready to add colour and a bit of BBQ flavour.

 For the Pattie